MicrosoftDocs/power-automate-docs/articles/ui-flows/setup.md

 Follow these steps to install the UI flows app:

 1. [Download the UI flows installer](https://go.microsoft.com/fwlink/?linkid=2102613).
-1. Open the **Setup.Microsoft.Flow.UIflow.exe** file.
+1. Open the **Setup.Microsoft.PowerAutomate.UIflow.exe** file.
 This file is likely in your **Downloads** folder after you downloaded it in the previous step.
-1. Follow the instructions in the **UI flows (preview) setup** installer to complete the installation.
+1. Follow the instructions in the **UI flows setup** installer to complete the installation.

 ### Set data collection options